-Harold Wolle, of Madelia, Minn., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.
+Harold Wolle, of Madelia, Minn., serves as president of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

-Wolle is transitioning his farm to his son, Matt, who rents the tillable ground of his 1,700 acres.
+Wolle has transitioned his farm to his son, Matt, who rents the tillable ground of his 1,800 acres.
 On this ground, Matt raises corn and soybeans.
-Wolle also has 200 acres which are enrolled in the CRP program.
+Wolle also has 200 acres enrolled in the CRP program.

 Founded in 1957, the National Corn Growers Association represents nearly 40,000 dues-paying corn growers and the interests of more than 300,000 farmers who contribute through corn checkoff programs in their states.
 NCGA and its 50 affiliated state associations and checkoff organizations work together to help protect and advance corn growers’ interests.